🐍Rotating Snakes Study

 Color Control

-The display of varying value (x-axis) and varying saturation (y-axis) vs time varying hue (see top left).
-The white line indicated the values of 60% luminance and the black line 20% luminances.
-These are the colors needed for maximal optical illusion effects.
+The white line indicates 60% luminance, and the black line 20% luminance—these are the colors required for maximal optical illusion effects.

 Arrangements

-A Aoyle spiral mapped by a (conformal) Möbius map.
+A Doyle spiral mapped by a (conformal) Möbius map.

 Variations